 Any and all requests for information directed to the Office of Attorney General of West Virginia under the West Virginia Freedom of Information Act shall immediately be forwarded to the Attorney General's designee who will, in turn, coordinate efforts for timely compliance with all such requests.
 In addition thereto, at the time the request is sent to the designee, a copy shall also be provided to the Chief Counsel.
-At present time, the Attorney General's designee for addressing all such requests is J. Robert Leslie, Deputy Attorney General, Civil Rights Division.
+At present time, the Attorney General's designee for addressing all such requests is Steven A. Travis, Deputy General Counsel (Phone: 304-558-2021).
 To read to the full policy, click here.

 Disclaimer Of Liability